A Quick Run Through Athens

 2) Get Out Early

 This one of the tips for visiting Athens is something we practice whenever we travel.
 We are generally morning people, so getting moving early is not uncommon for us.
+Especially if people are not sure about what to do in Athens, it is ideal to get an early start, as this means more time to see what this city has to offer.
 Some of the big tourist sites like the Acropolis can get very busy in the middle of the day.

 We arrived at the Acropolis when the gates opened.
 Only as we were leaving did we run into major tour groups.

 We could stroll around with the grounds mostly by ourselves.
-Often travelling in off-season, this early schedule may be why we have so many pictures of major tourist sites with not another soul to be seen.
+Often traveling in the off-season, this early schedule may be why we have so many pictures of major tourist sites with not another soul to be seen.
 Our friends sometimes wonder what we do to scare off the tourists!

 We wandered around looking at what was left of the Parthenon and reading notes on the reconstruction.